 - Determine the best regional business structure for optimal oversight and lowest cost

-- Arena® Simulation Software - Simulation provides flowchart modeling methodology, flow/continuous process modeling, graphic dashboards, scenario analysis, custom templates and reports
+Using Arena simulation software provides flowchart modeling methodology, flow/continuous process modeling, graphic dashboards, scenario analysis, custom templates and reports.

 - Improved Space Utilization – Weekly flow and capacity updates capture lowest regional yardage costs and space availability, cutting costs and enhancing flexibility